DamianFlynn/cgate-server/README.md

 ```

 In my example the final line is my windows machine which runs C-Bus toolkit when i need to work on the system

+## Troubleshooting

+If you encounter any issues, ensure that your configuration settings and Docker Compose file match your specific hardware setup and requirements.

+## Conclusion

+By containerizing the Clipsal C-Gate Server using Docker, this project empowers users to effortlessly deploy, manage, and utilize the server for seamless communication with the Clipsal PLC system.
+This containerized approach enhances flexibility and simplifies deployment, enabling users to connect to the Clipsal system with ease and efficiency.